Sheet Metal Workers Local Union No 28 Education Fund

 How does Sheet Metal Workers Local Union No 28 Education Fund spend its money?

 Sheet Metal Workers Local Union No 28 Education Fund directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Sheet Metal Workers Local Union No 28 Education Fund tax-deductible?